Riccardo Meggiorini

-Riccardo Meggiorini (born 4 September 1985) is an Italian professional footballer who plays as a forward for an amateur side San Giovanni Lupatoto.
+Riccardo Meggiorini (born 4 September 1985) is an Italian former professional footballer who played as a forward.

 Club career

 Early career

 Meggiorini took his first steps as a footballer at age eight, in a small football team from Tarmassia, a small fraction of Isola della Scala, and at 12 he entered in the Verona youth system, where he remained for two years.
 He moved to Bovolone in 2000, in which he scored 46 goals in 26 games in the category of Allievi regionali.
 He earned a call-up to the first team the following season, scoring 13 times in 27 appearances.

 Inter Milan

 In the summer of 2003, Meggiorini moved, on loan, to Internazionale, who placed him in the Primavera of the Nerazzurri.
 At the end of the season, on 23 June 2004 the club redeemed his contract.
 After starting the season in the youth team, Roberto Mancini called him up into the first team for the trip to Cagliari, giving him his Serie A debut on 14 November 2004, which ended 3–3.